Diagnose breast cancer from fine-needle aspirate images using OpenNN

 - Instances.

 The data source is the file breast_cancer.csv.
-It contains the data for this example in comma-separated values (CSV) format and can be loaded as
+It contains the data for this example in comma-separated values (CSV) format and can be loaded as:

-- diagnose: (0 or 1).
+: (0 or 1).
 Benign (non-cancerous) or malignant (cancerous) lump in a breast.

-const Tensor<string, 1> inputs_names = data_set.get_input_variables_names(); const Tensor<string, 1> targets_names = data_set.get_target_variables_names();
+const vector <string> inputs_names = data_set.get_variable_names(DataSet::VariableUse::Input); const vector <string> targets_names = data_set.get_variable_names(DataSet::VariableUse::Target);

 data_set.split_samples_random();